SeedTactics/fms-insight/docs/client-operations.md

 Note that in an ideal situation these numbers add up properly (scheduled = completed + in-process + remaining), this does not need to be the case.
-If parts are scrapped, an operator or supervisor edits the schedules in the cell controller, or other unplanned changes are made, the quantity of parts in these columns is updated to reflect the current sitation on the shop floor.
+If parts are scrapped, an operator or supervisor edits the schedules in the cell controller, or other unplanned changes are made, the quantity of parts in these columns is updated to reflect the current situation on the shop floor.
 Thus, this table can be used to provide an overview of the actual operations as compared to the original planned schedule.

 ## Material